Structured Stochastic Gradient MCMC: Discussion and Conclusions

+\paragraph{Acknowledgements.} We thank Eliot Wong-Toi for feedback on our manuscript, as well as valuable discussions with Sebastian Nowozin, Bastiaan Veeling, and Rodolphe Jenatton.
+We acknowledge support by the National Science Foundation (NSF) under the NSF CAREER Award 2047418; NSF Grants 1928718, 2003237 and 2007719; the NSF Graduate Research Fellowship under grant number DGE-1839285; the Department of Energy, Office of Science under grant DE-SC0022331, as well as gifts from Intel, Disney, and Qualcomm.
 This material is in part based upon work supported by the Defense Advanced Research Projects Agency (DARPA) under Contract No. HR001120C0021.
 Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of DARPA.
-We acknowledge support by the National Science Foundation (NSF) under the NSF CAREER award 2047418; NSF Grants 1928718, 2003237 and 2007719; NSF Graduate Research Fellowship under grant number DGE-1839285; as well as Intel and Qualcomm.